Healthy Homes Assessment Paremata

 Insulation Paremata

-Insulation needs to meet the R-values for your area
+Insulation requirements to meet the R-values for your area

-• Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9, underfloor R 1.3
+• Zone 1 - Auckland & Northland Ceiling R 2.9 in the underfloor, 1.3

-• Zone 2 – the remainder part of North Island except Taupo and the Central Plateau – ceiling R 2.9 and floor R 1.3
+• Zone 2 – the rest area of North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3

-• Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3, underfloor R 1.3
+• Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 (underfloor R 1.3

-Check out the complete details of the Healthy Homes insulation quality.
+Find out all the details about this Healthy Homes insulation standard.

 Paremata Moisture Ingress & Drainage

-See the full details of The Healthy Homes moisture ingress and drainage standard.
+Learn more about the Healthy Homes moisture ingress and drainage standard.

 moisture ingress and drainage inspection